-Having a good executive summary at the introduction to your formal business plan is crucial for capturing the attention and excitement of both investors and potential partners alike.
+Having a good executive summary at the introduction to your formal business plan is crucial to capturing the attention and excitement of both investors and potential partners alike.

-A good executive summary effectively captures the core business proposition, key financial projections, where the business stands at present and elements that are critical for success of the company moving forward into the future.
+An effective executive summary captures the core business proposition, key financial projections, where the business stands at present, and the elements that are critical for the success of the company moving forward.

-A good executive summary ranges from half a page to two pages maximum; anything longer and you risk losing your reader's attention or appearing unfocused.
+1. Making it too long.
+Brevity is key.
+A good executive summary ranges from half a page to two pages maximum.
+Anything longer and you risk losing your reader's attention or appearing unfocused.

-The executive summary is also the best place to describe your mission statement.
+The beginning of the executive summary is the best place to describe your mission statement.
 Develop a concise description, no more than a few sentences, that explains:

 - Why your business exists

 - What its goals are

 Next, develop the business description or concept.
 This is where you offer more detail about the type of business you want to open, who the customers will be and what the competitive advantage is.
 A competitive advantage explains why customers will choose your business over marketplace rivals.
 Your reasons may include:

 - Offering a better product than what currently exists